Robust Cauchy-Based Methods for Predictive Regressions: Finite Sample Performance

 \subsubsection{Results}

-The results, summarized in Tables~\ref{tab6}–\ref{tab11}, indicate that the proposed tests exhibit excellent size control under the null hypothesis across all DGPs, whereas the IVX test is substantially oversized, particularly when volatility is nonstationary or exhibits structural breaks.
-Furthermore, both the hybrid and $t$-statistic approaches demonstrate nontrivial power, even though they are constructed using only half of the observations.
-Among the size-controlled procedures, the statistic $t_{16}(\tau(\check{\beta}_o))$ consistently delivers the strongest performance.
+The results, summarized in Tables~\ref{tab6}–\ref{tab10}, indicate that the proposed tests exhibit excellent size control under the null hypothesis across all DGPs, whereas the IVX test is substantially oversized, particularly when volatility is nonstationary or exhibits structural breaks.
+Furthermore, the hybrid approaches demonstrate nontrivial power, even though they are constructed using only half of the observations.

 Overall, these findings corroborate the theoretical robustness of our methods.
 They remain valid under heavy-tailed, endogenous, and persistent regressors, as well as under heteroskedastic and persistent volatility.
+In contrast, the IVX test exhibits severe size distortions in one-sided tests across all cases, including the constant volatility setting, as documented by \citet{DEMETRESCU2023105271}.

+We also conduct two-sided tests and report the results in the Online Appendix (Section~B.2).
+In this case, the IVX method exhibits good size performance under constant volatility but suffers from severe size distortions in settings with time-varying volatility, whereas our methods maintain accurate size control across all specifications.

-In contrast, the IVX test performs well only under stationary volatility and light tails.
-Hence, our proposed robust procedures offer a practical and reliable alternative to existing inference methods for predictive regressions in both continuous- and discrete-time frameworks.
+Taken together, these results suggest that the proposed robust procedures provide a practical and reliable alternative to existing inference methods for predictive regressions in both continuous- and discrete-time frameworks.